Monteeee/car_demo/README.md

 - Dependencies: ros-kinetic-desktop-full, ros-kinetic-fake-localization, ros-kinetic-joy
 - QP solver: CVXOPT

-For detailed instructions of installation, please turn to this [text file](https://github.com/txzhao/car_demo/blob/master/install_instructions.txt) for help (ubuntu system).
+For detailed instructions of installation, please turn to this [file](https://github.com/txzhao/car_demo/blob/master/install_instructions.md) for help (ubuntu system).

 ## How to run